liquidcarbon/puppy/README.md

 - launch Gradio / FastAPI / Panel app
 - run any other script, similar to [Docker CMD](https://docs.docker.com/reference/dockerfile/#cmd) except you can have more than one.

+## Docker

+Here's a [HuggingFace Spaces app](https://huggingface.co/spaces/liquidcarbon/pup-fileserver) that shows the folder structure you build with `pup`.

 ## Detailed example with outputs

 How long does it take to